SjoerdTilmans/sjvisualizer/README.md

 If you find sjvisualizer useful, please consider starring ⭐ the project on GitHub!

 ## Installation
-To install sjvisualizer, you can download the latest wheel file from the dist folder of this repository and install it using pip:
+sjvisualizer is now available on pypi!
+Simply use pip to install it:

 ```
-pip install sjvisualizer-<version>-py3-none-any.whl
+pip install sjvisualizer
 ```
 Replace <version> with the actual version number of the wheel file.